While Mallika Sherawat loves the fact that she can tweet in her pajamas, other celebs revel in the personal freedom online, says Norbert Rego

 The plot is thickening.
 And as stars blatantly promote their films online, production houses are getting cautious.
 Hollywood stars like Cameron Diaz and Mike Myers are being banned from using Twitter, as studios fear that they will unwittingly reveal secret details of their film projects.

-about protecting their products.
+Has this trend caught up here?
+Filmmaker Mahesh Bhatt says, “Hollywood has become cautious about protecting their products.
 Of late, even in India, we have become careful.
 Some studios have inserted clauses in their contracts forbidding the use of such sites.
 I feel actors should behave in a responsible way.
 Alternate media should be used intelligently.”

 Reportedly, actor Emraan Hashmi had put up the Tum Mile pictures prematurely on Twitter.
 Is he more cautious now?
 “Well, that was a case of miscommunication.
 But yes, one has to be vigilant.
 Next time, I would consult my directors to avoid such incidents that would create a problem for my own film.”